01So, You Want to Become a Soldier?

 07The Security Interview

 Of course, nobody can tell for 100 percent certain whether or not a security clearance will be approved, and the process can take several months.
-This is where the Security Interviewer comes in.
+It is where the Security Interviewer comes in.
 He/she will ask you a whole bunch of questions about your past (drug use, alcohol use, mental health treatment, finances, criminal history, etc.), and is pretty good at making a prediction as to whether or not you're a good candidate for security clearance approval.
-This, in turn, will affect which Army enlisted jobs you are eligible for.
+It, in turn, will affect which Army enlisted jobs you are eligible for.

 08Taking the Oath!